-Furthermore, this board is designed not ONLY for overclockers, but also for gamers with NVIDIA® 2-Way SLI, blazing-fast networking featuring an Intel i219V Gigabit NIC, M.2 Key-M, 6 SATA 6Gbps ports and much more!
+Furthermore, this board is designed not only for overclockers, but also for gamers with NVIDIA® 2-Way SLI + PhysX Support, without the need for PLX chips; blazing-fast networking, featuring an Intel® i219 NIC; Dual M.2 Key-M slots and much more!

-Lastly, a motherboard is only as good as its BIOS, and the EVGA X299 MICRO ATX 2 features an updated UEFI\BIOS GUI with a focus on overclocking and functionality in a lean, straight-forward package.
+Lastly, a motherboard is only as good as its BIOS, and the EVGA Z370 FTW features an updated UEFI/BIOS GUI with a focus on overclocking and functionality in a lean, straightforward package.
 You won't need to be an expert to configure your motherboard, but if you are, you'll find features unavailable anywhere else.